The Symbolic Meaning of a Moon Tattoo

 The Moon & black cat

 You may have seen a tattoo of a cat sitting on a crescent moon, won't you?
 As we've spoken about before, the moon is commonly associated with witchcraft.
 As you may know, black cats are also associated to witchcraft too, so you can do the math.
-These two symbols together depict the most mystical and spiritual side of you so, if you have always fancied yourself as a witch (the kind ones, not those scary ones from fairy tales), then his is the perfect combination for you.
+These two symbols together depict the most mystical and spiritual side of you so, if you have always fancied yourself as a witch (the kind ones, not those scary ones from fairy tales), then this is the perfect combination for you.
+Furthermore, it can represent independence and a deep connection to intuition and magic.

 Mystery, dreams & magic